aicheye/docs/lab-reports/ucm/ucm.typ

 #figure(
   [#image("figures/plot1.svg", width: 90%)],
-  caption: [Centripetal Force vs. Frequency Squared at Various Radii] ) <plot1>
+  caption: [Centripetal Force vs. Frequency Squared at Various Radii], ) <plot1>

 A vertical is then drawn at at 1.00hz#super([2]).
 By reading vertically across each line plotted, the centripetal force for a constant $f^2$ at each corresponding radius was determined: